 To participate in Peter Mac’s Graduate Nurse Program, list the Peter MacCallum Cancer Centre as your hospital preference for a Victorian Graduate Nurse Program via the Postgraduate Medical Council of Victoria’s Allocation and Placement Service.

-Graduate Nurse Program positions will be offered at 8 days per fortnight (Operating Suite full time) and applicants will need to provide the following:
+Graduate Nurse Program positions will be offered at full time or 8 days per fortnight (Operating Suite full time) and applicants will need to provide the following:

 - Letter of application with a passport sized photo